OneWeekGraphQL/OneWeekGraphQL-Final/chapter-4/README.md

 The GraphQL Code Generator works by invoking plugins across our defined file(s).
 We’ll be using the following plugins:

 - `@graphql-codegen/typescript`
-- `@graphql-codegen/typescript-operations`
 - `@graphql-codegen/typescript-resolvers`

+We'll need to add further plugins later when we build the frontend.
 Let’s use the initialization wizard to generate a config file.

 At the terminal, run the following: